Expand mobile version menu

 Insider Info

 The idea that being active can help people recover from psychological problems is not new.
 It dates back to the days of ancient Greece.
-But the field of adventure therapy is new.
-It started only two decades ago.
-And it continues to search for an identity.

 Christian Itin is the former chair of the Therapeutic Adventure Professional Group.
 He says true adventure therapy is more than just adding adventure to psychotherapy programs.

-He says it is a new form of therapy that blends and combines adventure experiences with psychotherapy.
+He says it is a form of therapy that blends and combines adventure experiences with psychotherapy.
 Its goal is to help patients learn something about themselves that will help them in their recovery.
 This is done through strenuous and stressful activities like rock climbing.

 "And the rock face is a sort of metaphor for the obstacles they have to get through," says Conrad Cone.
 He runs a company that offers adventure-based therapy programs.